-With gyms and fitness centres still subject to some Covid-19 restrictions – and regional travel slowly opening back up – there’s no better time to jump on a bike and explore Perth.
+There’s no better time to jump on a bike and explore Perth.
 From picturesque coastline paths to bushland tracks, there’s a range of cycle routes for a leisurely peddle or a serious climb.
 The best part?
-Thanks to an easing of hospitality restrictions this week, you can expect more opportunities for coffee stops along the way.
+You can expect plenty of opportunities for coffee stops along the way.

 Indian Ocean Explorer

 Western Australia’s endless coastline provides smooth cycling paths and uninterrupted ocean views for hours.
 The Indian Ocean Explorer trail is a mix of cycle paths and on-road cycle lanes, stretching from historic Fremantle along the coast to Cottesloe Beach.